Suicide attack: Islamic State in Iraq and Syria (ISIS)

 In 2018, members of ISIS in the Sinai "declared war" on Hamas, demanding Hamas release ISIS militants held in Gaza's prisons.
 Then in 2019, another suicide attack – also attributed to ISIS – directly targeted Gaza Strip police.
 Three police officers were killed, all three victims were allegedly members of Hamas.
 Gaza's Security forces responded by arresting ten people whom they suspected were members of the cell who arranged the attack.

 In the following years, ISIS members also carried out suicide attacks in different locations.
 In December 2018, according to the director of the Syrian Observatory for Human Rights, Rami Abdel Rahman, at least three suicide bombers blew themselves up inside the city of As-Suwayda in the Jabal al-Druze of southern Syria.
 This was in addition to suicide bombers who attacked seven villages in the surrounding suburbs.
 According to The Meir Amit Intelligence and Terrorism Information Center, In January 2019, ISIS carried out a suicide bombing attack using a car bomb against a joint American-Kurdish patrol.
 2021 Kabul airport attack was suicide bombing attack.
 In January 2021, ISIS claimed responsibility for a double suicide bombing in a Baghdad market that killed at least 32 people and wounded more than 100.
 It was the first major suicide attack by the Islamic State group in the previous three years.

 In June 2025, the Syrian Interior Ministry announced a suicide attack carried out by a member of the Islamic State cult in Church.
 According to the statement, he shot at worshippers in a church and then blew himself up inside.

+South and Central Asia

+Afghanistan

+Other major locations of suicide attack are Afghanistan, with 1,059 attacks as of mid-2015, and Pakistan, with 490 attacks.

+In the first eight months of 2008, Pakistan overtook Iraq and Afghanistan in suicide bombings, with 28 bombings killing 471 people.

+Pakistan

+Shaheed (martyr) Benazir Bhutto, former Prime Minister of Pakistan and leader of the Pakistan People's Party (PPP), was assassinated in a terrorist attack on 27 December 2007.
+Benazir and 23 other people were killed by a 16-year-old suicide bomber using an explosive belt and used a gun.

+Bhutto had already survived a previous assassination attempt in Karachi.

+Following this, many schools and universities were named in honour of her martyrdom.